 The core activities include Petrolia Norway AS, an independent oil & gas company qualified as a licensee on the Norwegian Continental Shelf (NCS).
 Petrolia Norway AS maximizes field potential through increased oil recovery technology from mature areas on the Norwegian Continental Shelf, leveraging on the extensive industry experience of the Petrolia Norway team.
-The company currently holds 50 per cent of PL 674 awarded in the Awards in Predefined Areas (APA) 2012 round together with E.ON E&P Norge AS as operator next to Sverdrup and 30 per cent in four licences in PL 506.
+The company currently holds 50 per cent of PL 674 with E.O.N Norge AS as operator, 30 per cent in four licences in PL 506 with Rocksource ASA as operator, 10 per cent in PL 546 and PL 628 with Statoil as operator.
 In addition, Petrolia owns Independent Oil Tools AS, a leading rental equipment company for the global oil industry.

-The Group employs a staff of around 339 highly competent employees worldwide.
+The Group also owns two land rigs and employs staff of around 303 highly competent employees worldwide.

-IMPORTANT EVENTS 2012
+IMPORTANT EVENTS 2013